t4k1t/siun/README.md

 last_pacman_update_weight = 1
 ```

+### systemd

+It is recommended to set up some kind of automation for running `siun`.
+One possibility is to set up a `systemd` user unit & timer.

+See [examples/systemd](examples/systemd) for examples of such.

+### pacman

+In order to automatically clear `siun`'s cache when packages get updated, it's possible to set up a pacman hook.
+Simply edit the `siun-clear-cache.hook` file in the [examples/pacman](examples/pacman) folder to contain the correct `$HOME` path and copy it to `/etc/pacman.d/hooks/`.
+The example deletes the state cache after `Install`, `Upgrade`, and `Remove` operations.

 ## Criteria

 `siun` checks various criteria to determine how urgent updates are.
 Each criterion has a `weight` which contributes to a total `score`.
 This `score` is then compared to a list of thresholds to determine wheter updates are `available`, `recommended` or `required`.

 ### Built-in criteria